alexstaeding/dist-sys/kademlia/presentation.typ

   ],
 )

-- The size of the hash table can exceed the capabilities of a single host
+- The size of the hash table can exceed the capabilities of a single host #pause
   - *Q1: Which key-value pairs are stored on which hosts?* #pause
   - *Q2: How can we find a remote key-value pair?*

 = 4-Bit DHT

 #slide(
-  repeat: 3,
+  repeat: 4,
   self => [
+    #pdfpc.speaker-note(```md
+      ## Slide 1 - Simple DHT

+      - A 4 bit DHT is nice, because there are only 16 values

+      ## Slide 2 - Convert to binary

+      ## Slide 3 - Add values

+      - We now place some values at the position corresponding to their key
+      - Key value pairs
+      - Values could be anything

+      ### Problem: Computers do not intrinsically relate to anything in the keyspace

+      - Computers exist in the physical realm
+      - So far, everything has been in a "keyspace"
+      - How do we connect them?
+      - Solution: put the computers in the keyspace!

+      ## Slide 4 - Each computer gets an identity in the keyspace

+      - Unlike key-value pairs, the hash does not have to match a specific property of the object
+      - Can be pseudorandom, e.g. hashing some device identifiers
+      - Most modern hash functions distribute their outputs well, so over time, this will work well
+      - Must be the same size as keys in the keyspace
+      - Of course, we assume no collisions (with other nodes, and with key-value pairs)
+    ```)
     #let numBits = 4
     #let numEntries = calc.pow(2, 4)
     #align(center)[